run2bizdocs/docs/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/pipeline.md

 Title: Pipeline
 Description: It provides a view of the services in the pipeline, the ones who are being created in the service portfolio and the obsoletes one.

 # Pipeline

-The pipeline it's a part of the Portfolio Management that main contains references to services that are not yet live.
-In addition to that, in the platform, the same page presents the pipeline as well as the services being created in the service catalog and the obsolete service.
+The Pipeline is a part of the Portfolio Management that contains references to services that are not yet available for their use.
+This Pipeline also provides information about current services, services being created and obsolete services.

 ## Before getting started

--   [X]  The registration of a service portfolio;
+-   [X]  A Service Portfolio must be already created;

 -   [X]  Create the service category;

--   [X]  Create the group(s) what will use the service;
+-   [X]  Create the group(s) that will use the service;

 -   [X]  Permission to access the Portfolio Management functionality.

 ## Procedure

-1. Access the main menu Processes \> Portfolio and Catalog Management \> Portfolio;
+1. Access the main menu Processes > Portfolio and Catalog Management > Portfolio;

-2. Find the portfolio you want, and click on "Advance";
+2. Find the Portfolio you want, and click on "Advance";

-3. It'll appear three tabs: Services Pipeline, Services Catalog and Obsolete Services;
+3. Three tabs will be presented: Service Pipeline, Service Catalog and Obsolete Services.

 ### Designing a Service

-In the **Services Pipeline** tab, it's the designing phase of the serive and it'll present the services which are not for production yet.
+The design phase of a Service is done through the **Services Pipeline** tab.
+It’ll present the services which are not ready for production yet.
 We have the following actions available:

 |Action|Description|
 |------|-----------|